Person holding a plate and fork with food up to the camera

 Emotional hunger

-Your mental or emotional hunger refers to cravings driven by a desire for comfort and avoiding emotions.
+Your emotional hunger, also called mental or mind hunger, refers to cravings driven by a desire for comfort and avoiding emotions.
 This could be stress eating, mindless snacking, boredom eating, and any other type of emotional eating.

 Emotional hunger often feels like a bottomless pit, so even when you’re not hungry, you feel a strong desire to keep eating.